alphagov/govuk-brand-guidelines/src/logo-system/logo-elements/index.md

 ### Light background

-When using against a light background, the wordmark colour should use Black and Primary Blue.
+When using against a light background, the wordmark colour should use Black and Primary blue.

 </div>
 <div>